alexhegit/auto-llm-benchmark/vllm-rocm/vllm-serve/README.md

 ```

 ### fw-ai/benchmark
-Fireworks-AI has a tool <https://github.com/fw-ai/benchmark> which is wraper of [locust](https://locust.io/) for easy usage.
+Fireworks-AI has a tool <https://github.com/fw-ai/benchmark> which is a wraper of [locust](https://locust.io/) for easy usage.
 We could use it as the http client to test the vLLM serve.

 - Start vLLM Serve
 ```